CGReposit/genealogysite/index.md

 ![Statue of Liberty](/genealogysite/assets/images/statue-of-liberty.jpg)

-Mainly, this webpage served as an enormous personal project to learn the HTML coding basics behind creating a website - and to give my Dad and siblings this repository of information I believe they should also have access to.
+I always disliked family trees (see [Personal Note](personalnote.md) for rant on the matter).
+But recently I started collecting information about my personal genealogy and I was intrigued (mostly by how well document it already was).
+Since existing genealogy-tracking websites couldn't fully integrate all the information I was gathering from multiple sources, I decided to get creative and just build my own repository for this information 🗃️ Mainly, this website serves as an enormous personal project to learn the HTML coding basics behind creating a website (which i think went well!🤞🏼) - and to give my Dad and siblings this repository of information I believe they should also have access to.

 ## Index